dkackman/chia-dotnet/src/docfx/index.md

 ## Status

 Still very much a work in progress.
-Websocket communcation to the `daemon` works and can communciate with other services.
+Websocket communication to the `daemon` works and can proxy messages to other services.

-_Browse the [api documentation](https://dkackman.github.io/chia-dotnet/api/index.html) and [integration test code](https://github.com/dkackman/chia-dotnet/tree/main/src/chia-dotnet.tests) for more info and examples._
+_Browse the [api documentation](https://dkackman.github.io/chia-dotnet/api/chia.dotnet.html) and [integration test code](https://github.com/dkackman/chia-dotnet/tree/main/src/chia-dotnet.tests) for more info and examples._

-## Quick Start Notes:
+## Quick Start Notes

 ```csharp
     using Daemon daemon = new Daemon(Config.Open().GetEndpoint("daemon"), "my-fancy-service");